KeatonBlue/KeatonBlue.github.io/_projects/holograms.md

 category:
 ---

 Holograms are like magic.
-They bring together the best of aspects of science as a craft and of art as a craft.
+They bring together the best aspects of science as a craft and of art as a craft.
 They are the technology that really opened my eyes, no pun intended, to the possibility for electrial engineering research to radically extend media in useful and artistic ways.
-Hologram optimization is a deep and fascinating engineering problem with many variables, and they are just fun to make.
+Hologram optimization is a deep and fascinating engineering problem with many variables.
+Plus, holograms are just fun to make.
 I took graduate coursework in holography as an undergraduate, and made a variety of holograms in different configurations, including Gabor in-line transmission, Denisyuk in-line reflection, and Leith & Upatnieks off-axis holograms.
 Shown below is a hologram I recently made experimenting with a new polymer recording material.

 <div class="d-flex justify-content-center flex-column align-items-center">
     <div class="row">